uviclibraries/rstudio/basics-importing-data.md

 <div class="task-box" markdown="1">

-⭐ <u>Task 2.1-3</u>
+⭐ <u>Task 4-6</u>

 **Get median value.**

-Write and execute a command that outputs the median value of the pigs’ weights
+Write and execute a command that outputs the median value of income

 **Median:** The middle value in a sorted set (e.g. lowest - highest).
 `median()`